Ficool

 He spent eight minutes on the manuscripts.

-He was not going into that room today.
+He wasn't going into that room today.

 What he was looking for was what that room connected to.